-We assessed the completeness of the special dividend population and determined whether special dividends recognised were revenue or capital in nature with reference to the underlying circumstances of the investee companies' dividend payments.
+We assessed the completeness of the special dividend population with reference to third party market data and determined whether special dividends recognised were revenue or capital in nature with reference to the underlying commercial circumstances of the dividend payments.

 From our completion of these procedures, we identified no material misstatements in relation to revenue recognition, including allocation of special dividends as revenue or capital returns.